-What is Fasttrack to America's Past?Fasttrack to America's Past is a 240 page learning guide / workbook for secondary level U.S. history students, supported by a matching Internet site.
-It was created by a veteran public school history teacher, and includes the topics found in most national and state U.S. history standards.
-The purchaser has permission to photocopy pages from this workbook for the use of students in his or her own classes.
+What is Fasttrack to America's Past?Fasttrack to America's Past is a 240 page interactive learning guide / survey of U.S. history, supported by a matching Internet site.
+It was created by a veteran classroom teacher, and includes the topics typically covered in secondary level classes.

-Fasttrack to America's Past guides students as it helps them build a sense of confidence and ownership of the subject.
-It has won the highest praise possible: Students often ask to keep their workbook when the last pages are done.
+Fasttrack to America's Past has won the highest praise possible: students often ask to keep their copy when the last pages are done!

 Tell me more -

-Fasttrack to America's Past was developed by a veteran history teacher to be a guide book that keeps all students on track to success.
-It encourages students to explore topics widely, while still providing a common framework of essential historical knowledge.
+Fasttrack to America's Past encourages its users to explore topics widely, while still providing a common framework of essential historical knowledge.
 For example:

 Where can I see what's inside?

-The map below shows schools and programs around the country that have used Fasttrack to America's Past.
+The map below shows some of the schools and programs that have used Fasttrack to America's Past.